mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 7. Clustering

-Previously you used VSEARCH to assign taxonomy.
-However this software has many more functions and clustering is one of them.
+Previously, you used VSEARCH to assign taxonomy.
+However, this software offers many additional functions, and we will now use it for clustering reads.

 ```
 for folder in *; do mkdir "$folder"/clusters_error; done

 # Run the command below separately for your two samples.
-Remember to setup you folder name and id (eg. -id 0.975)
+Remember to set your folder name and clustering value from the previous step -id (eg. -id 0.975)
-vsearch --cluster_fast <folder>/18S_extracted.fasta -id <your error> --clusters <folder>/clusters_error/cluster_ --centroids <folder>/centroids_error.fasta
+vsearch --cluster_fast <folder>/18S_extracted.fasta -id <clustering value> --clusters <folder>/clusters_error/cluster_ --centroids <folder>/centroids_error.fasta
 ```

 #### 8. Polishing

-Polishing is an important step of working with nanopore data, as it's improving reads quality.
+Polishing is an important step of working with nanopore data, as it improves read quality.
 You will use two softwares [Minimap2](https://github.com/lh3/minimap2) for mapping centroids to sequences before clustering and [Racon](https://github.com/isovic/racon) which performs sequence correction.

 ```
 for folder in *; do minimap2 "$folder"/centroids_error.fasta "$folder"/18S_extracted.fasta > "$folder"/minimap2.paf; done